wvirany/blog/content/posts/gaussian/index.md

 For the discussion on the sum of two Gaussians, the convolution operation, and the Fourier transform of the Gaussian, I referenced the following:

 * [LibreTexts](https://math.libretexts.org/Bookshelves/Differential_Equations/Introduction_to_Partial_Differential_Equations_(Herman)/09%3A_Transform_Techniques_in_Physics/9.06%3A_The_Convolution_Operation) --- This gives a great tutorial on the convolution operation and also shows how to compute the convolution of two zero-mean Gaussians.
-* [This guy's notes](https://www.ee.iitb.ac.in/~belur/ee210/current-tutorials-quizzes/Kenneth-Zeger-UCSD-Gaussian-polar-coordinate.pdf) --- this is a nice tutorial on performing the integral necessary to take the Fourier transform of a zero-mean Gaussian.
+* [Kenneth Zeger's notes](https://www.ee.iitb.ac.in/~belur/ee210/current-tutorials-quizzes/Kenneth-Zeger-UCSD-Gaussian-polar-coordinate.pdf) --- this is a nice tutorial on performing the integral necessary to take the Fourier transform of a zero-mean Gaussian.
 * [Ablowitz & Foxas](https://ftfsite.ru/wp-content/files/tfkp_endlish_2.2.pdf) --- This is the main text I used for complex analysis; chapter 4 deals with contour integration as well as the Fourier transform.

 However, I added some details to the derivation and generalized the results for the Fourier transform of the Gaussian to a general Gaussian with nonzero mean.